 Frames Per Second

-Here’s another easy one.
-Frames per second (fps) should generally be set at 30 for most users.
-For people in certain regions of the world, 25 frames per second is standard.
-However, 30 will work anywhere.
+Simply put, most users should generally set frames per second (fps) at 30.
+For people in certain regions of the world, however, 25 frames per second is standard.
+However, 30 fps will work anywhere.
 If you are broadcasting sports or other fast-action video, 60 fps may be preferable.
-Be aware that it may take a higher bit rate to make these videos look good.
+Be aware that it may take a higher bit rate to make these videos look high-quality.

 - Stream name